← All work

 • Pratt Institute — NSF PI institution; Mark Rosin, Principal Investigator

-• Guerilla Science LLC — co-producer of the residency program
+• Guerilla Science LLC — producing organization

 Press and references